shakenbird/igp-forum-site/src/content/posts/bot-offline-igp.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: "Bot Offline"
+title: "How to use MongoDB for your Discord bot!"
-excerpt: ""Help, my bot is offline!
-I'm here from a YouTube video whose creator goes by the name "Imagine Gaming Play".
-What to do?""
+excerpt: "My bot offline - what to do?"
-createdAt: "2023-03-02"
+createdAt: "2023-02-28"
 author: IGP
 ---